-When recruiting from university, hospitality employers look for a key set of skills from graduates.
+When recruiting graduates, hospitality employers look for a key set of skills.
 If you are able to provide evidence of occasions when you have used and developed these competencies, you will stand a far better chance against the competition for a graduate job in the industry.

-1. Customer service: The hospitality profession is described by Fabienne as a ‘people-orientated industry’.
-Customer service is at the heart of any hospitality business.
+1. Customer service.
+The hospitality profession is a people-oriented industry, and customer service is at the heart of any hospitality business.
 Without satisfied customers, there is no revenue.

-3. Specialist knowledge: You may be able to give yourself an edge by having something up your sleeve from seemingly unrelated work experience.
-Fabienne points out, ‘In today’s hospitality industry, there’s an increasing demand for more specialist knowledge.
-Health and safety knowledge and a background in sustainability are both commonly sought after.’
+3. Specialist knowledge.
+You may be able to give yourself an edge by having something up your sleeve from seemingly unrelated work experience.
+For example, health and safety knowledge or a background in sustainability could be useful.

-6. Marketing abilities: ‘The hospitality industry is the UK’s fifth largest industry and the second largest employer, after government,' Fabienne observes.
-This means it is also extremely competitive.
-If you have the ability to spot the unique selling points (USPs) of your employer and its business model, then you can make yourself valuable in the development of your company and support innovation.
+6. Marketing abilities.
+If you have the ability to spot the unique selling points (USPs) of your employer and its business model, then you can make yourself valuable in the development of your company, support innovation and help to attract customers.